mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-workflow.md

 ### Useful mattermost commands ###

 During development you may want to reset the database and generate random data for testing your changes.
 For this purpose, Mattermost has the following commands in the mattermost CLI:

+Install the server with `go install ./cmd/mattermost` in the server repository.

 You can reset your database to the initial state using:
 ```